*** DRAFT ***

 The integer values to xLock() and xUnlock() are one of

 xLock() upgrades the database file lock.
 In other words, xLock() moves the database file lock in the direction NONE toward EXCLUSIVE.
 The argument to xLock() is always one of SHARED, RESERVED, PENDING, or EXCLUSIVE, never SQLITE_LOCK_NONE.
 If the database file lock is already at or above the requested lock, then the call to xLock() is a no-op. xUnlock() downgrades the database file lock to either SHARED or NONE.
 If the lock is already at or below the requested lock state, then the call to xUnlock() is a no-op.
 The xCheckReservedLock() method checks whether any database connection, either in this process or in some other process, is holding a RESERVED, PENDING, or EXCLUSIVE lock on the file.
-It returns true if such a lock exists and false otherwise.
+It returns, via its output pointer parameter, true if such a lock exists and false otherwise.

 The xFileControl() method is a generic interface that allows custom VFS implementations to directly control an open file using the sqlite3_file_control() interface.
 The second "op" argument is an integer opcode.
 The third argument is a generic pointer intended to point to a structure that may contain arguments or space in which to write return values.
 Potential uses for xFileControl() might be functions to enable blocking locks with timeouts, to change the locking strategy (for example to use dot-file locks), to inquire about the status of a lock, or to break stale locks.
 The SQLite core reserves all opcodes less than 100 for its own use.
 A list of opcodes less than 100 is available.
 Applications that define a custom xFileControl method should use opcodes greater than 100 to avoid conflicts.
 VFS implementations should return SQLITE_NOTFOUND for file control opcodes that they do not recognize.